FailAcademy/learning/adp-vancouver/_slides/week-05/01-intro-to-meteor.md

 ---
 class: center, middle

-Meteor was created to address these and many other shortcomings in typical Client-Server Application architechture.
+Meteor was created to address these and many other shortcomings in typical Client-Server application architecture.

 <img style="display:block; margin: 0 auto;" src="/public/img/slide-assets/simply-the-best.jpg">